 Living in a first world country is the best thing.
 This is because such countries have the best technology and power supply that is continuous.
 People can use computers, watch television, use refrigerators and do many other things that are supported by electricity.
+The light of Hollywood and Las Vegas are using a tremendous amount of electricity constantly, not to mention the online casinos and new casino games free to play, that couldn’t be available without the magical combination of the electricity and the internet.
 Electricity has even become part of the daily lives of people, and to some, it is a basic need that they cannot do without.
 However, there are so many facts that most people do not know.

 To start with, many people do not know that approximately 1.2 billion people in the world do not have electricity.
 We usually tend to take power for granted in first-world countries like the United States.
 However, there are so many other people in the world, especially those living in third-world countries, who do not have electricity.
 While electricity is considered a basic need in some countries, some people survive without power and they are doing fine.